PRodriguez19/Intro-to-shell/lessons/01_week1_mmg232.md

 ```bash
 ssh username@vacc-user1.uvm.edu
 ```
+> ssh means secure shell, and this is a method of securely communicating with another computer.

 2. Press the return/enter key and you should receive a prompt for your password.
 Type in your password and note that **the cursor will not move as you type** it in!
 This is normal and know that the computer is receiving and transmitting your typed password to the remote system, i.e. the VACC cluster.